 A bus Mother Nature would be proud of

 Stepping foot inside the forest bus feels like entering Narnia.
-Although he is better known for his minimalistic elegance, Lin has made use of every available inch of the previously bland bus interior.
-Wildflower springs are tucked into window ledges, epiphytes hang gracefully from handrails and grass covers the bus’ floor and seating.
+Although he is better known for his minimalistic elegance, Lin has used every inch of the previously bland bus interior.
+Wildflower springs are tucked into window ledges, epiphytes hang gracefully from handrails, and grass covers the bus floor and seating.

-The forest bus, which takes around 20 lucky passengers, is currently toll-free and is running on a week-long trial as part of a wider initiative to increase Taipei’s greenspace.
-It runs along a route that takes in several Taipei markets, a popular temple, a baseball stadium and art museum.
+The forest bus, which takes around 20 lucky passengers, is currently toll-free and runs on a week-long trial as part of a wider initiative to increase Taipei’s greenspace.
+It runs along a route that takes in several Taipei markets, a popular temple, a baseball stadium, and an art museum.

 Not your normal bus service

 The bus has proved popular with its passengers, with more and more people queuing to get on board.
-Taipei locals are hoping the forest bus becomes a regular fixture on their roads.
+Taipei locals hope the forest bus becomes a regular fixture on their roads.

 Museum employee Larry Huang is also a huge fan of the bus and has been on it three days in a row, saying: “There is no rushing on and off like a regular bus.
 I feel like I’m at a party with friends.”

 Indeed, unlike regular public transport, passengers on the forest bus seem unwilling to alight at their stops.
-The bus itself has become something of an attraction, with people riding the bus more for the journey than the destination.
+The bus has become an attraction, with people riding the bus more for the journey than the destination.